 The annual Minister’s Student Welcome is a free event for all commencing students in Canberra.

-More than 12,000 international students from over 40 different countries are currently enrolled in Canberra’s tertiary institutions, including 500 international school students studying in our high schools and colleges.
+More than 14,000 international students from over 40 different countries are currently enrolled in Canberra’s tertiary institutions, including more than 700 international school students studying in our high schools and colleges.
 Furthermore, a staggering 40 per cent of tertiary students enrolled in the Australian Capital Territory (ACT) are from interstate.

 This event formally welcomes students to Canberra and acknowledges the significant social and economic contribution students make to our city.
 It is also a great opportunity to mix and mingle with students from other countries and institutions.

-The event featured a keynote address from Chief Minister Andrew Barr, himself an ANU graduate, who welcomed new students to Canberra and wished them all the best for their studies.
-The Chief Minister also took the opportunity to introduce 19 Study Canberra Student Ambassadors to the community.
-The 2016 cohort of Student Ambassadors represented eight different nationalities, four tertiary institutions and two colleges.
+The event also offers the opportunity to introduce our new cohort of Study Canberra Student Ambassadors to the community.
+The 2017 cohort of Student Ambassadors represent 12 different nationalities, five tertiary institutions and two colleges.